serefakkus/shoot_app_video_logo_service/readme.md

 # Dynamic Watermark Video Processing API Documentation

 **Version:** 1.0
-**Last Updated:** July 25, 2025
+**Last Updated:** July 27, 2025

 ## Overview

-This service adds a dynamic logo (watermark) that moves from corner to corner every 5 seconds to video files uploaded via HTTP.
+This service adds a dynamic logo (watermark) that changes its position every 5 seconds to video files uploaded via HTTP.
 To avoid blocking the server, operations are executed asynchronously (in the background).
-When a video process is complete, a POST request is sent to a predefined Webhook URL to notify completion.
+When a video processing is complete, a POST request is sent to a predefined Webhook URL to notify of completion.
 Processed videos can also be downloaded from or deleted from the server.

 It can be run in a Docker environment using the provided `docker-compose.yml` file.

-Attention: Please ensure to set the `webhookURL` in the environment variables.
+**Attention:** Please ensure to set the `WEBHOOK_URL` as an environment variable.

 ## Base URL

 All API requests should be made to the following base URL:

-`http://localhost:80` (For local development environment)
+`http://localhost:8080` (For local development environment)

 ## Authentication

-There is no authentication method (e.g., API Key, OAuth) in the current version.
+There is no authentication method in the current version.
 The endpoints are public.
 For security, it is recommended to run the API in an isolated network or place it behind an API Gateway.

 ---